IgniteUI/igniteui-docfx/en/components/themes/palettes.md

 }
 ```

-All primary color variants are derived from one base variable color variant - `--ig-primary-500`.
+All primary color variants are derived from one base variable color variant `--ig-primary-500`.
 The same goes for the other color variables `--ig-secondary-500`, `--ig-surface-500`, etc. The other variants are generated through the relative color function `hsl()` which takes the main variable color variant `500` and changes it's `staturation` and `lightness` according to the variable variant which is assigned on (`600`,`700`, etc.).
 We decided to use this approach as it allows us to modify all variants of the `primary`, `secondary`, `surface` and other colors at runtime.

 > [!WARNING]
-> Because the Contrast colors are not generated at runtime like the rest, if we change the main color variant(`500`), the contrast color would not be updated.
-We would need to change it manually.
+> Because the contrast colors are not generated at CSS runtime like the rest, if we change the main color variant(`500`), the contrast color would not be updated.
+We would need to change them manually.
+This behavior will be improved upon in an upcoming release, where the contrast colors will also be calculated at CSS runtime.

 ## Defining Palettes